 Template for creating an empathy map that we use when designing applications and websites.
 Download Template

-There’s no need to spend much time thinking in what sector to put the idea, it can be suitable for several ones.
+There’s no need to spend much time thinking about what sector to put the idea in, it can be suitable for several.
 Just pick a sector and put it there.
 It’s worse if you have absolutely nothing to add to the sector.
-It says of a lack of understanding of your audience.
+It shows a lack of understanding of your audience.

 — determine the priorities and users needs;